 See http://bioconductor.org/packages/release/BiocViews.html#TxDb for the list of TxDb packages available in the current release of Bioconductor.
-Note that you can make your own custom TxDb object from various annotation resources by using one of the makeTxDbFrom() functions listed in the "See also" section below.
+Note that you can make your own custom TxDb object from various annotation resources by using one of the makeTxDbFrom() functions defined in the txdbmaker package and listed in the "See also" section below.